69th Trento Film Festival

 All copies sent in for selection will be conserved in the Festival archives, for the sole purpose of internal documentation.
-The material will not be returned unless this is specifically requested and return postal costs will be at the applicant’s expense.
+Return of hard copies must be requested via email to: email@example.com.

 A transcription of the dialogues or synchronised subtitles in English must be provided for all the films selected and not in Italian.